farhad2161/gCal/README.md

 What is gCal
 ------------

-Global calendar is simple code to translate all calendars like Solar Hijri, Gregorian and ... to each other. gCal try to convert source calendars to Unix timestamp and then convert the Unix time to destination calendar.
+Global calendar is simple code to translate all calendars like Solar Hijri(Shamsi,Jalali,... ), Gregorian and ... to each other. gCal try to find the count of days between source calendar and Millenium(2000-01-01), then calculate the the destination calendar according to this gap.

+For example, in order to convert 1392/05/28 from Solar Hijri to Gregorian we do this stuff
+1. Find equivalent to millenium(2000-01-01) in Solar Hijri.(1378-10-11 is equal to 2000-01-01)
+2. Calculate count of days between 1392/05/28 and 1378-10-11 (Should be positive or negative).
+    We do this in `gapUntilMillenium` method and result should be 4979.
+3. Calculate destination calendar by adding 4979 to equivalent millenium date(In Gregorian 2000-01-01 is equal to millenium(2000-01-01)).We do this in `revertFromMillenium` method and result should be 2013-08-19.

 How to add your calendar
 ------------------------